 - Vault - Dispatcher Service: This service is responsible for sending emails generated by the Vault application.

-- Vault - Rotation Service: This service manages the credential rotation and validation processes.
+- Vault - Remote Service: This service manages the credential rotation and validation processes.

 Begin Configuring Vault

 Access Bomgar Vault using the URL and the initial Vault user automatically configured by the installer.

 Note: Remember to set up SSL on your site before using it in production.